-Designed to be the Navy’s primary long range maritime patrol aircraft, the P-3 has evolved from surveillance over the sea to a wide range of additional mission profiles since its first flight.
-The Orion provides air, surface and subsurface patrolling and reconnaissance capabilities over long periods of time, far from land based support facilities.
-The P-3 is a four engine turboprop aircraft.
+Designed to be the Navy’s primary long-range maritime patrol aircraft, the P-3 Orion has evolved from surveillance over the sea to a wide range of additional mission profiles since its first flight.
+The Orion provides air, surface and subsurface patrolling and reconnaissance capabilities over long periods of time, far from land-based support facilities.
+The P-3 is a four-engine turboprop aircraft.
 It requires a crew of eleven, which includes three pilots.
 The maximum airspeed is 411 knots but the cruising speed is 328 knots.
 The mission radius is 2,380 nautical miles, which enables it to remain on-station at 1,500 feet for three hours.
 Since the beginning of the Orion’s service life in 1962, it’s primary mission profile has been submarine hunting and maritime patrol for the U.S. Navy.

 Three interesting notes about the P-3 Orion.